smile-soul/Sign/README.md

   Record the daily plan and sgin in

 # rules

-  * Allows me absent to sign twice a week
+  1.Allows me absent to sign twice a week
-  * Use Markdown style to edit
+  2.Use Markdown style to edit